 Nestled in a quaint Midwestern town, Beloit fosters a welcoming environment for international students.
 Located two hours outside of Chicago, Beloit is a smaller college, where students who want to connect with other students, faculty, and the campus in a more intimate setting often feel at home.

-Main CampusBeloit, Wisconsin, United States Campus Website0 - 5,000 on Campus<100,000 residents in BeloitLanguage(s) spoke on campus: EnglishBeloit college provides international students with lots of on-campus extracurricular activities.
+Main CampusBeloit, Wisconsin, United States Campus Website0 - 5,000 on Campus<100,000 residents in BeloitLanguage(s) spoken on campus: EnglishBeloit college provides international students with lots of on-campus extracurricular activities.
 There are frequent on-campus lectures and symposiums as well as visits to local schools and community organizations.
 International students can also participate in student clubs, sports, community service projects, performances, a multicultural festival and an international dinner.
 The Office of Student Activities organizes off-campus trips as do many on-campus clubs.
 As a residential college, the campus offers four types of housing.
 Residence halls offer the most common type of housing at Beloit College.
 The majority of first-year and sophomore students live in this type of residence hall.
 Upper-class residence halls are reserved primarily for juniors and seniors, but the occasional sophomore will be able to select a room in an upper-class residence hall.
 Special interest housing is housing for people with similar interests.
 Special-interest houses relate to language programs or campus clubs.
 Beloit College currently has three national fraternities, a local sorority, and two national sororities.
 This housing is open to individuals who have successfully met the requirements for joining a Greek organization.
 International students can also participate in a homestay program, with local families.
 You can view the campus map and select student life buildings to get more housing option details.